Customs implications of trade with Northern Ireland

-To safeguard the EU Single Market, the Protocol provides that Northern Ireland will remain aligned to a limited set of EU rules related to goods.
-The Union Customs Code will apply to all goods entering Northern Ireland from Great Britain or other third countries (non-EU and EFTA countries).
+To safeguard the EU Single Market, the Protocol provides that Northern Ireland remains aligned to a limited set of EU rules related to goods.
+The Union Customs Code continues to apply to all goods entering Northern Ireland from Great Britain (GB) or other third countries (non-EU and EFTA countries).

-Under the Ireland and Northern Ireland Protocol a Joint Committee has been established to facilitate the implementation and application of the Protocol.
-This is to agree criteria to determine the risk of the onward movement of the United Kingdom (GB) or third country goods through Northern Ireland into the EU.
+Under the Ireland and Northern Ireland Protocol, a Joint Committee has been established to facilitate the implementation, and application of, the Protocol.
+This is to agree criteria to determine the risk of the onward movement of Great Britain or third country goods through Northern Ireland into the EU.

 Northern Ireland traders